ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 #### 1. Study
 [[toc](#table-of-contents)]

-`[<lernact-rd>]`**TODO:** What if we generally like the capabilities of `LedSprite` objects, but we are not quite satisfied?
+`[<lernact-rd>]`What if we generally like the capabilities of `game.LedSprite` objects, but we are not quite satisfied?
 What if we want to tweak them a little bit but don't actually want to go out of our way to rewrite the whole class?
 One of the foremost features of object-oriented programming is the ability to fine tune classes by extending and/or specifying the object behavior they define.
 Because we are actually creating a new class on top of an existing one, without changing the existing one, this programming language feature is called `[<cept>]`_inheritance_.
-The class we are building on top of is called the `[<cept>]`_superclass_ or `[<cept>]`_base class_, and our derived class is called a `[<cept>]`_subclass_.
+The class we are building on top of is called the `[<cept>]`_superclass_ or `[<cept>]`_base class_, and our derived class, which _inherits_ and possibly extends and/or specifies the behavior of the base class, is called a `[<cept>]`_subclass_.

-In this step, we'll build a `HaloSprite` class that is almost exactly like the base `LedSprite`, but it has an optional "halo" around it which we can toggle with a button. **TODO:** 8 adjacent positions, brightness => halo
+In this step, we'll build a `HaloSprite` class that is almost exactly like the base `LedSprite`, but it has an optional "halo" around it which we can toggle with a button.
+Here is a [video](https://msudenver.yuja.com/Dashboard/Permalink?authCode=264383293&b=1641139&linkType=video) of our goal.

+**TODO:** 8 adjacent positions, brightness => halo

 **TODO:** using a 2-dimensional array to define the halo